 The City of Los Alamitos runs its Annual Christmas Tree Lighting at St. Isidore Historical Plaza, the city’s namesake historic site at the corner of Reagan Street and Pine Avenue.
 The plaza’s history — the site is named for the patron saint of farmers and dates to the city’s agricultural early years — makes the setting itself part of the appeal.

-The evening runs from 4:00 PM to 7:30 PM, with the official tree lighting during the early-evening program.
-The event is deliberately community-scaled for a small city: the plaza, the lighting itself, family activities, and the historical context all rolled into one civic moment.
+The event runs from late afternoon into the evening, with the official tree lighting during the early-evening program.
+It is deliberately community-scaled for a small city: the plaza, the lighting itself, family activities, and the historical context all rolled into one civic moment.

 For families in Los Alamitos, Rossmoor, and the surrounding north OC border-area communities, this is the season’s official opening — distinct from larger neighboring city events and quietly anchored in the city’s own history.